Xorlent/Easy-Cisco-Backup/README.md

 In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with PowerShell add-on modules, but I wanted something simple and more portable.
 Beyond a Windows machine with PowerShell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
 No installs, no paid PowerShell modules, no TFTP server to set up and secure.

 ### Prerequisites
-  - SSH only.
+  - SSH support only.
 If you have Telnet enabled on your switches, please address that.

 ### Installation
   - Download the latest Easy-Cisco-Backup release.